MajorZiploc/tooling_notes/art/blender/notes.md

 Rigify plugin is a must

+Optional: Display wireframe at all times to make matching skeleton to mesh easier with: almost_top_menu right side Viewport Overlays -> Geometry -> Wireframe

 Rigify General workflow to setup a rig on a model from start to finish for simple human rig use shift+a -> armature -> Rigify Meta-Rigs -> Basic -> Basic Human adjust all bones to model